mkturner/objc-quickstart/README.md

 ## Goal
 This repository has these goals:
-- show familiarity with Objective-C Programming Language
+- demonstrate familiarity with Objective-C Programming Language
-- show familiarity with writing code in Xcode
+- demonstrate familiarity with writing code in Xcode
-- Show familiarity with using Xcode's Source Control functionality to manage a git Repository
+- demonstrate familiarity with Xcode's Source Control functionality to manage a git Repository